Welcome to 4-H!

 - Step 2: Complete Criminal Background Check* (information will be sent via email to all new potential volunteers once a person has enrolled)

-- Module 5 (for chaperones only): Volunteers serving as a chaperone will need to also complete the Supporting Youth Mental Health Training
+- Overnight chaperones will need to also complete the Supporting Youth Mental Health Training

 *A background records check for arrest and conviction records will be completed every two (2) years for continuing 4-H volunteer leaders.

-**Returning volunteers who have been absent for one to two years need a background records check, signed Volunteer Behavior Expectations form, and Assumption of Risk but are not required to attend the orientation to be reinstated as a volunteer.
-Returning volunteers who have been absent for over four years need to repeat the entire Youth Protection process.
+**Returning volunteers who have been absent for one or more years need a background records check, and will need to sign the Volunteer Behavior Expectations form and Assumption of Risk to be reinstated as a volunteer.

 Volunteer Expectations